Skip to main content

 Navigating the world of young adults

 By Stephen C. Schultz Please allow me to share a brief conversation I had with my Brother Jared Schultz (PhD in Rehabilitation Counseling and Department Head at VCU) that I thought might be helpful.
-Jared and I were discussing my transition to Aloft (Integrated residential treatment for young adults) and we were simply having a general conversation.
+Jared and I were having a general conversation about the transition from teens to young adults.
 This conversation obviously included helping young adults make the transition to self-supporting, responsible, productive members of society.
 Often this is a subtle struggle after receiving mental health services and various interventions over time.
 While in the process of dealing with clinically complicated concerns, that often include depression, anxiety, ADHD, ASD and other co-occurring developmental issues, these young adults have had limited opportunities to focus on career, educational and independent living aspirations.
-When the treatment interventions are no longer the focus, they then feel behind in their social and career devel
+When the treatment interventions are no longer the focus, they then feel behind in their social and career development and get discouraged, often reverting...

 One, Two, Three… FALL!